bunterss/benzyne/README.md

-Just a simple web page with css
+Just a simple web page with Html and Css